typelevel/CT_from_Programmers.scala/README.md

 ### Symbol names

-For the prime symbole, use *U+16CC RUNIC LETTER SHORT-TWIG-SOL S* `ᛌ`, it works with scalac while the unicode prime symbole doesn't
+For the prime symbol, use *U+16CC RUNIC LETTER SHORT-TWIG-SOL S* `ᛌ`, it works with scalac while the unicode prime symbol doesn't